IP-Benchmarks/AssemblyScript-WebAssemblyVsJS-SeqventialVsParallelProcessing/README.md

 # AssemblyScript-WebAssemblyVsJS-SeqventialVsParallelProcessing

-Performance comparation of WebAssembly and Javascript in sequential and parallel workloads in different available runtimes like Web, Node and Deno.
+Performance comparison of WebAssembly and Javascript in sequential and parallel workloads in different available runtimes like Web, Node and Deno.

 # Generated data